aws-neuron/aws-neuron-sdk/src/examples/mxnet/README.md

 This additional argument forwards connections to port 8888 on your machine to the new Inf1 instance.
 Now: ssh to the Inf1 instance

-## Step 3: Set up the Neuron Runtime conda environment & create a tutorial directory
+## Step 3: Set up the Neuron Runtime environment & create a tutorial directory

-* Install the neuron runtime using these instructions: [Getting started: Installing and Configuring Neuron-RTD](../../../docs/neuron-runtime/nrt_start.md).
+If using Conda DLAMI version 27 and up, activate pre-installed PyTorch-Neuron environment (using `source activate aws_neuron_pytorch_p36`  command).
+Please update PyTorch-Neuron environment by following update steps in [DLAMI release notes](../../release-notes/dlami-release-notes.md#conda-dlami).

-* Make sure the environment is up-to-date:
+To install in your own AMI, please see [Neuron Install Guide](../neuron-install-guide.md) to setup virtual environment and install Torch-Neuron (torch-neuron) and Neuron Compiler (neuron-cc) packages.
+Also, please install pillow and torchvision for the pretrained resnet50 model (we use no-deps for torchvision because we already have Neuron version of torch installed through torch-neuron).
+In this tutorial we will use a python virtual environment.

 ```
 # Make sure we are up to date